survivejs/maintenance-book/manuscript/code-quality/04-testing.md

 **Regression testing** makes sure the software works still the same way as before without breaking anything.

-Regressions can exist on multiple levels, and regression testing complements the techniques discussed earlier.

-**Approval testing** is a specific technique that allows you to develop regression tests against an existing system.
-The idea is to store existing system state first as **snapshots** and then use this data for testing that behavior doesn't change while the implementation is being refactored.
+**Approval testing** allows you to develop regression tests against an existing system.
+The idea is to store the existing system state as snapshots and use this data for testing a behavior for changes while the implementation is being refactored.

 **Visual regression testing** allows you to capture the user interface as an image and then compare it to a prior state to see if it has changed too much.
 If it has, then the failing test has to be validated by a developer to make sure the result is still acceptable.
 Semi-automation like this is valuable especially if you have to develop against a broad range of development targets.
 In the past, especially web browsers have been notorious for subtle breakage.